GeoscienceAustralia/geochemical-levelling/README.md

 ## Running
 File Requirements:
-* The files should be excel .xlsx files with limtied extrenuous where possible.
-Whilst the script has an in built parser to find the elements uncencsarry column may produce errors to to inccorect assignemnt.
+* The files should be excel .xlsx files with limited extraneous where possible.
+Whilst the script has an in built parser to find the elements unnecessary column may produce errors due to incorrect assignment.
 Example files can be found in the examples folder.
-* No modifictions should be made to the generated correction factor files prior to runnign any levelling.
+* No modifications should be made to the generated correction factor files prior to running any levelling.
-* If using linear regression of reanalysed samples the first datasetshould be the original dataset and the secodn the reanalysis.
+* If using linear regression of reanalysed samples the first dataset should be the original dataset and the second the reanalysis.
 * If levelling the data, the first dataset should be the data to be levelled and the second the generated correction factors file.

 Run Parameters: